 Let’s look at some common mistakes – and what your buyer needs instead to be able to make a purchase.

-Building relationships with prospects has always been at the top of a sales rep’s agenda.
+Building relationships with prospects has always been at the top of a business development rep’s agenda.
 But what building a relationship means now is very different to what it meant in the past.